artthurul/artthurul/README.md

-# Hi there, I'm Ertuğrul Eren Durak! 👋
+# Hi there, I'm Ertuğrul Eren! 👋

 Welcome to my GitHub profile!
 I'm a **Computer Science freshman** at **Bilkent University**, passionate about programming and solving problems.